simonewebdesign/simonewebdesign/source/_posts/2025-05-13-how-to-make-an-element-keyboard-focusable.md

 ## [`tabindex="0"`](#tabindex0)

-[Tabindex](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Global_attributes/tabindex) is an HTML attribute that makes HTML elements _tabbable_, as in, focusable by pressing <kbd>Tab</kbd>.
+[Tabindex](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Global_attributes/tabindex) is an HTML attribute that makes HTML elements _tabbable_—as in, focusable by pressing <kbd>Tab</kbd>.

-It's mainly an accessibility feature that, if you find yourself reaching for it, chances are there might be a better, more semantic element you could use instead.
-Take a minute to think if your content should instead be semantically described as maybe a `<button>` or an `<a>`: those are considered **interactive elements** and are already focusable by default.
+It's primarily intended to enhance accessibility.
+However, if you find yourself needing to use it, consider whether a more semantic, inherently **interactive element**—like a `<button>` or an `<a>`—might be more appropriate.
+These elements are **naturally focusable** and better communicate intent to users and assistive technologies.

 ## [`tabindex="-1"`](#tabindex-1)